rsksmart/RSKIPs/IPs/RSKIP555.md

 ## 3.1 Extending Confirmation

 Here we present a table with the minimum number of RSK blocks that a node need to wait on average for the detection to happen with different levels of confidence.
 The table consider different levels of strength of the attacker as a percentages of the honest hashrate, and confidence of 90%, 99% and 99.9%.
+The Attacker Strength column is measure in how much hashrate the attacker has compared to the honest party, in percentages.

 | **Attacker Strength   (% honest)** | **Number of blocks  for 90% confidence** | **Number of blocks  for 99% confidence** | **Number of blocks  for 99.9% confidence** |
 | --- | --- | --- | --- |